SynthstromAudible/DelugeFirmware/docs/community_features.md

 	- Press and hold a note in clip view and turn the tempo knob right or left to apply quantize or humanize respectively to that row.
 	- Press and hold a note and press and turn the tempo knob to apply quantize or humanize to all rows.
 	- The amount of quantization/humanization is shown in the display.
-	- This feature can be turned On/Off in the runtime feature setting.
-(Runtime Feature Setting is available in the Shift+Select knob menu.)
+	- This feature can be turned ON/OFF in the Runtime Settings (Community Features) Menu (accessed by pressing "SHIFT" + "SELECT").

 #### 4.3.4 - Fill Mode
  - ([#211]) Fill Mode is a new iteration/probability setting for notes.
 The FILL setting is at the start of the probability range, before 5%.
 Notes set to FILL are only played when fill mode is active.
-There are two ways to activate fill mode - set it as a Global MIDI Command and/or set it to override the front panel Sync Scaling button.
+There are two ways to activate FILL mode - set it as a Global MIDI Command and/or set it to override the front panel Sync Scaling button.
 For Global MIDI Commands go to SETTINGS > MIDI > CMD > FILL.
-To override the Sync Scaling button set SETTINGS > FEATURES > SYNC to FILL.
-The orignal Sync Scaling function is moved to SHIFT+SyncScaling.
+To override the Sync Scaling button set SETTINGS > COMMUNITY FEATURES > SYNC to FILL.
+The orignal Sync Scaling function is moved to SHIFT + SYNC-SCALING.

 #### 4.3.5 - Automation View
  - For a detailed description of this feature as well the button shortcuts/combos, please refer to the feature documentation: [Automation View Documentation]